India expresses disappointment over lack of support for IMF quota increase

 India views "the lack of adequate support for a quota increase under the 15th GRQ (General Review of Quotas) as somewhat disappointing", Union Finance Minister Nirmala Sitharaman said in her address to the annual meeting of the IMF here.
 "We, however, consider this as a temporary setback.
 We hope that the discussions in the next (16th) Round of the GRQ would achieve success in terms of quota increase to take care of the Fund's resource adequacy," she said.

-The quotas are distributed according to a four pronged formula that considers a member country's GDP, its economic openness, its "economic variability" and international reserves.
-India's quota is 2.76 per cent and China's is 6.41 per cent, while the US' quota is 17.46 per cent, which translates to a vote share of 16.52 per cent, giving it a unique veto power over crucial decisions at the IMF, many of which require a super majority of 85 per cent.
+The quotas are distributed according to a four-pronged formula that considers a member country's GDP, its economic openness, its "economic variability" and international reserves.
+India's quota is 2.76 percent and China's is 6.41 percent, while the US' quota is 17.46 percent, which translates to a vote share of 16.52 percent, giving it unique veto power over crucial decisions at the IMF, many of which require a supermajority of 85 percent.

 The quota review, Sitharaman said, should also address the long-pending issue of under-representation of the Emerging Market and Developing Economies (EMDEs) and the dynamic economies in the IMF's quota shareholding.
 "The representation of member countries in the IMF should be in line with the changing economic realities for this institution to continue staying relevant," she said.